spxp/spxp-specs/ServiceProviderExtensionSpec-V01.md

 ## Profile Key Binding
-After the user has registered with a service provider, the client needs to bind the public profile key to this account and retrioeve the profile URI.
+After the user has registered with a service provider, the client needs to bind the public profile key to this account and retrieve the profile URI.
 The client sends a HTTP POST request to the URI given as `bind` member in the [service discovery](#service-discovery) response.
 The HTTP body of this POST request contains a JSON object with these members: